Male guppies are more colorful and look stunning than female guppies. So you want to keep only male guppies in your tank.

 Why are my male guppies chasing each other?

-Male puppies chasing each other is their natural behavior to prove their dominance.
+Male guppies chasing each other is their natural behavior to prove their dominance.

 Male guppies chase and attack each other to prove their dominance.